gavagai-corp/ParaLex/README.md

 ![Gavagai](gavagai.png)

 # ParaLex
-Paradigmatic term clusters in multiple languages - a resource for evaluating word spaces and other semantic similarity models.
+ParaLex is a data set of paradigmatic term clusters in multiple languages, intended as a resource for evaluating word spaces and other semantic similarity models.

 The dataset consists of thematic word lists that represent a number of different semantic paradigms, such as days of the week, months of the year and common fruit and vegetables.